chidiugonna/Intro_to_NeuroHPC/Practical04_extra.md

-# Practical 2
+# Practical 04 Extra : BIDS Specification

-## Objectives
+## Objectives 04_Extra

-Learn to pull existing docker containers for use on the HPC
+- Use a provided container to convert DICOMS to the BIDS format

-### Exercise : BIDS Conversion
+### Exercise 04_Extra: BIDS Conversion

 - create a bash file on HPC tp create version of a custom container orbisys/bidsconvert:02 for bids conversion on the HPC